hariniiyer/CSCI-5828_Presentation2_Testing-Frameworks/unittest.md

 In the figure above, we see the unittest module.
 There are five key classes in unittest :

 <p><b>TestCase :</b></p>
-This class is used to create new test cases
+This class is used to create new test cases.
+Its instances are single test cases.

 <p><b>TestSuite :</b></p>
 This class allows individual tests and test suites to be aggregrated

 <p><b>TestLoader :</b></p>
 This class is used to automate the process of creating a testsuite and populating it with individual tests.

 <p><b>TextTestRunner:</b></p>
-+ TestResults
+This reports the test results on the standard error streams.
+It provides a standard platform for tests to run.

+<p><b>TestResults:</b></p>
+This calss is used as a result object.